tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ### VIII-A. "Boxing" primitive values
 In #2 above, we can see instances of where JavaScript primitive values are implicitly coerced or "boxed" into objects.
 For example, when the `toFixed()` method is called on the variable `sum`, JavaScript will convert the value to a `Number` object, call `toFixed()` on that object, and then return the result as a primitive number.

-What this means is that nearly every value in JavaScript can be *treated like* an object, and object "wrappers" will be automatically created for primitive values as needed.
+What this means is that nearly every value in JavaScript can be *treated like an object*, even if it isn't an object, because object "wrappers" will be automatically created for primitive values as needed.

 <hr>